 Head to Castle Island

-Castle Island is located in South Boston, and is famous for the fort located on it.
+Castle Island is located in South Boston and is famous for the fort located on it.
 The island extends into the harbor and has excellent beaches as well as running trails that are popular with the locals.
-There is a picnic area here, and you can explore the old fort for free.
+There’s a picnic area here, and you can explore the old fort for free.
 The place gets pretty busy on the weekends during the summer, and you can often see school groups exploring the fort during the spring.

 Take a Tour of Harvard

 Founded in 1636, Harvard is the oldest university in America.
 Head to its home in Cambridge (Harvard Square Red Line train stop) and join a free tour.
 Learn about the university’s history, architecture, programs and myths.
 When you’re finished, wander around the eclectic offerings of Harvard Square.
 There are a lot of good street musicians here.
 (Tracy Chapman, for example, got her start here.)